ocaml/dune/doc/concepts.rst

 The equivalent of a ``-pp <command>`` option passed to the OCaml compiler is ``(system "<command> %{input-file}")``.

-Preprocessing with ppx rewriters
+Preprocessing with PPX Rewriters
 --------------------------------

 ``<ppx-rewriters-and-flags>`` is expected to be a sequence where each element is either a command line flag if starting with a ``-`` or the name of a library.
-If you want to pass command line flags that do not start with a ``-``, you can separate library names from flags using ``--``.
+If you want to pass command line flags that don't start with a ``-``, you can separate library names from flags using ``--``.
 So for instance from the following ``preprocess`` field: